 - Light needs: Bright, indirect light but can still grow in the medium.
 Avoid direct sun (except early morning) and invest in grow lights if your light is insufficient.

-- Watering: Thoroughly water this aroid when the top few inches feel dry (up to 1st knuckle of your finger) or when your soil moisture sensor reads dry (3 or less).
+- Watering: Thoroughly water this aroid when the top few inches feel dry (up to 1st knuckle of your finger) or when your soil moisture sensor reads dry.
+We use XLUX Soil Moisture Meter, but Sonkir and Gouevn are also good.

 - Pruning: Snip dead, damaged, or diseased parts or leaves with sterilized gardening shears.
 Also, you can rim a few stems to control size or growth in early spring.